 Deferred Financing Costs.
 Costs incurred, including legal fees, origination fees, and administrative fees, in connection with debt financing are capitalized as deferred financing costs and are amortized using the effective interest method, over the contractual term of the respective loans.
-At December 31, 2017 and 2016, unamortized deferred financing costs related to mortgage notes payable were approximately \$1,683,000 and \$1,942,000, respectively, and unamortized deferred financing costs associated with the Series B preferred stock costs were approximately \$115,000 and \$592,000, respectively.
-For the years ended December 31, 2017 and 2016, total amortization expense related to the mortgage notes payable deferred financing costs was approximately \$461,000 and \$433,000, respectively, and total amortization expense related to the Series B preferred stock costs was approximately \$630,000 and \$1,014,000, respectively.
+At December 31, 2018 and 2017, unamortized deferred financing costs related to mortgage notes payable were approximately \$1,427,000 and \$1,683,000, respectively, and unamortized deferred financing costs associated with the Series B Preferred Stock costs were approximately \$122,000 and \$115,000, respectively. for the years ended December 31, 2018 and 2017, total amortization expense related to the mortgage notes payable deferred financing costs was approximately \$529,000 and \$461,000, respectively, and total amortization expense related to the Series B Preferred Stock costs was approximately \$147,000 and \$630,000, respectively.
 Amortization of deferred financing costs are included in interest expense in the accompanying consolidated statements of operations.

 Income Taxes.
-We have elected to be taxed as a REIT under Sections 856 through 860 of the Code, for federal income tax purposes.
+We have elected to be taxed as a REIT under Sections 856 through 860 of the Internal Revenue Code (the "Code"), for federal income tax purposes.
 To maintain our qualification as a REIT, we are required to distribute at least 90% of our REIT taxable income to our stockholders and meet the various other requirements imposed by the Code relating to such matters as operating results, asset holdings, distribution levels and diversity of stock ownership.
 Provided we maintain our qualification for taxation as a REIT, we are generally not subject to corporate level income tax on the earnings distributed currently to our stockholders that we derive from our REIT qualifying activities.
 If we fail to maintain our qualification as a REIT in any taxable year, and are unable to avail ourselves of certain savings provisions set forth in the Code, all of our taxable income would be subject to federal income tax at regular corporate rates, including any applicable alternative minimum tax.
 We are subject to certain state and local income taxes.
+As of December 31, 2018, we had approximately \$77.5 million of Federal net operating losses (NOLs) carry-forwards to offset potential future federal tax obligations.
+We may not generate sufficient taxable income in future periods to be able to realize fully the tax benefits of our NOL carry-forwards.

-We have elected to treat such subsidiaries as taxable REIT subsidiaries (a "TRS") for federal income tax purposes.
+We, together with our subsidiary, NetREIT Dubose, have elected to treat such subsidiary as taxable REIT subsidiary (a "TRS") for federal income tax purposes.
 Certain activities that we undertake must be conducted by a TRS, such as non-customary services for our tenants, and holding assets that we cannot hold directly.
 A TRS is subject to federal and state income taxes.